Existence of Integral $m$-Varifolds minimizing $\int |A|^p$ and $\int |H|^p$, $p>m$, in Riemannian Manifolds: Introduction

 It could be interesting to prove higher regularity of the minimizer $V$.
 About this point, notice that it is not trivially true that $V$ is locally a union of graphs of $W^{2,p}$ (Sobolev) functions.
 Indeed in \cite{AGP} there is an example of a curvature $m$-varifold $\tilde{V} \in CV_m(\Rs)$, $S\geq 3$, $2\leq m\leq S-1$, with second fundamental form in $L^p$, $p>m$, which is not a union of graphs of $W^{2,p}$ functions.

-In the spirit of proving higher regularity of the minimizer of such functionals we mention the preprint of Moser \cite{Mos} where the author proves smoothness of the minimizer of $\int |A|^2$ in the particular case of codimension $1$ Lipschitz graphs in $\Rs$. \end{rem}
+In the spirit of proving higher regularity of the minimizer of such functionals we mention the preprint of Moser \cite{Mos} where the author proves smoothness of the minimizers of $\int |A|^2$ in the particular case of codimension $1$ Lipschitz graphs in $\Rs$.

+Recall also the aforementioned result of Menne \cite{MenJGA} giving that a curvature $m$-varifold is $C^2$-rectifiable. \end{rem}

 In both theorems, a delicate point is whether or not $a)$ is satisfied (fact which trivializes the result); we will study this problem in Section \ref{Sec:ExRem}: we will recall two general classes of examples (given by White in \cite{Whi}) of Riemannian manifolds with boundary where $a)$ is not satisfied in codimension $1$, we will give two new examples for higher codimensions (namely Theorem \ref{thm:ExNRs} and Theorem \ref{thm:ExRs}) and we will propose a related open problem in Remark \ref{rem:A=0}.
 Here, let us just remark that every compact subset $N\subset \subset \Rs$ for $s>1$ does not satisfy $a)$ (see Theorem \ref{thm:ExRs}).